OyaCanli/NewsReader/README.md

 - News are backed at each launch.
 But they are also refreshed regularly in the background according to the choices of user

  ##### Credits :
- Besides my Android Basics Nanodegree courses, I also covered the Developing Android Apps free course before making this app and inspired by the Sunshine app used at that course.
+ Besides my Udacity Android Basics Nanodegree courses, I also covered Udacity's Developing Android Apps free course before making this app and inspired by the Sunshine app used at that course, for persisting and synchronising app data with the help of background services.

 ![screenshot_2018-05-14-00-27-02](https://user-images.githubusercontent.com/33556367/39972367-00ae6240-570e-11e8-80d1-b2ea09d47802.png)